-9 Bills You Should Never Put on Autopay
+Never Put These 11 Bills On Autopay

 We can all use a simpler, more efficient way to manage expenses and save money.
 Putting your bills on autopay can ensure never forgetting a due date, which minimizes the risk of late fees and dings on your credit report.
-But although automatic payments can save time and streamline your personal finances, it isn't the right choice for every expense.
+But, while automatic payments can save time and streamline your personal finances, it isn’t the right choice for every expense.

-Find Out: 3 Easy Tips To Turn Your Credit Woes Into Wows
+Find Out: 8 Frugal Habits of the Past To Save Money Today

+“Automatic bill pay is, for many, a lifesaving convenience,” said Carter Seuthe, CEO of Credit Summit.
+“If you have the money in your account reliably, you just set it and forget it.
+But convenience can also make it a curse for many reasons.
+Even for those who can afford it, if you’re being billed for something you no longer need, you may not notice if it’s automatic.
+Alternately, if your income fluctuates, you may not reliably have the money to pay it, which will overdraw your account and mean more fees on top of the negative balance you already have to contend with.”

-Autopay is ideal for payments which don't fluctuate every month, such as your mortgage and car payments.
-You know what to expect from these bills, so it's easier to plan and budget for automatic drafts.
-This isn't the case with monthly expenses that fluctuate.
-Before you get excited and put your entire financial life on autopilot, here are some bills you should never put on autopay.
+Autopay is ideal for payments that are the same every month, such as your mortgage and car payments.
+You know what to expect from these bills, so it’s easier to plan and budget for automatic drafts.
+This isn’t the case with monthly expenses that fluctuate.
+Before you get excited and put your entire financial life on autopilot, here are several bills you should never put on autopay.

 Cellphone